carlptr/pimatic-switchbot/README.md

 This plugin for [Pimatic](https://pimatic.org) allows to control [Switch Bots](https://www.switch-bot.com) via the [Switch Bot API](https://github.com/OpenWonderLabs/SwitchBotAPI)

 ### Requirements
-* Get a API token from the Switch Bot app, see https://github.com/OpenWonderLabs/SwitchBotAPI#getting-started
+* Get a API token from the Switch Bot app, see https://github.com/OpenWonderLabs/SwitchBotAPI#getting-started.
+Please note that you need a SwitchBot hub and the bots to control must be cloud-enabled.
 * Install this plug to your pimatic environment
+* Configure the API token in the plugin configuration.

 ### Usage
-* You can add other package dependencies by running `npm install something --save`.
-With the `--save` option npm will auto add the installed dependency in your `package.json`
-* You can always install all dependencies in the package.json with `npm install`

-### Commit your changes to git
-* Add all edited files with `git add file`.
-For example: `git add package.json` then commit you changes with `git commit`.
-* After that you can push you commited work to github: `git push`
+* This plugin provdes a device SwitchBot.
+Through the property *botId* you specify the corresponding bot.
+Discovering bots is supported.